mikerae/html-and-css-essentials-portfolio-project/README.md

 For internal page navigation , without using java script, it is not possible to set the ‘active’ status of a link, since this is hard-coded into the html of each linked page.
 The work around was to not have an active status, but have an ‘onHover’ indicator , and rely on the user taking note of the clear headers to show where in the document they are.
 ### Responsive screen size reduction
-There were muliple issues relating to making the site responsive to different screen sizes.
+There were multiple issues relating to making the site responsive to different screen sizes.
 Some of these were:
 #### Images display
-Images (particulaly the hero image) does not stay still as viewport reduces.
-Their position, aspect and dimensions woudld change in unwanted ways.
-This was resoved by careful use of relative and absolute units of measurment.
+Images (particularly the hero image) does not stay still as viewport reduces.
+Their position, aspect and dimensions would change in unwanted ways.
+This was resolved by careful use of relative and absolute units of measurement.
 ### All images need a constant border radius
 CSS targeting the img element provided a solution.
 ### Header offset for internal links